csomorbalazs/xai-experiment/README.md

 # Evaluation of Explainability Features in the Fake News Detection Context

 This repository contains the implementation of a web application for the Master's Thesis "Evaluation of Explainability Features in the Fake News Detection Context", along with scripts for the data processing and analysis.
+See questionnare demo at [https://xai-experiment.web.app/](https://xai-experiment.web.app/).

 ## Web App implementation